-The HIFU division markets and sells its products through its own direct marketing and sales organization as well as through third-party distributors and agents.
-The HIFU division has direct marketing and sales forces in France, Germany, Russia and Italy, which currently represent EDAP's largest markets.
-We created a fully owned subsidiary in Germany on July 1, 2006 to address the larger market in Europe.
-We also have a direct representative office in Moscow to increase our penetration of this large, key market.
-Additionally, the HIFU division markets and sells its products through our UDS division's distribution platform in South Korea and South East Asia and further markets its products through selected agents and third-party distributors in several countries.
+The HIFU division markets and sells its products through our own direct marketing and sales organization as well as through selected third-party distributors and agents in several countries.
+Using our direct subsidiaries or representative offices network, the HIFU division maintains direct marketing and sales forces in France, Germany, Russia and Italy, which currently represent its largest HIFU markets.
+Additionally, the HIFU division markets and sells its products through our distribution platform in South Korea and South East Asia.